bfoe/FSLeyes_Gygwin/README.md

 ```
    %HOMEPATH%\Downloads\setup-x86_64.exe -q -P wget
 ```
-&emsp; when the Installer Window opens, choose your prefered Download Site from the list \
+&emsp;&emsp; when the Installer Window opens, choose your prefered Download Site from the list \
-&emsp; In the following two windows that open just hit the "Next" botton and at the end "Finish"
+&emsp;&emsp; In the following two windows that open just hit the "Next" botton and at the end "Finish"
 - from the Windows Startup Menu (or the Desktop Shortcut) open a Cygwin64 Terminal
 - inside the Cygwin Terminal Window execute the following commands
 ```